ess-dmsc/kafka-to-nexus/documentation/commands.md

 For more detailed information on all aspects of HDF5 see the [official HDF5 documentation](https://portal.hdfgroup.org/display/HDF5/HDF5).
 For more information about NeXus see the [NeXus website](https://www.nexusformat.org/).

 Groups are the container mechanism by which HDF5 files are organised; they can be thought of as analogous to directories in a file system.
 In the file-writer, they can contain datasets, streams, links or, even, other groups in their array of `children`.
-They can also have attributes defined which are used to provide metadata about the group.
+They can also have attributes defined which are used to provide metadata about the group; see [below](Attributes) for more information on attributes.

 NeXus classes are defined using a group with an attribute named `NX_class` which contains the relevant class name.
 Other NeXus-related information can also defined using attributes.
 See the [NeXus website](https://www.nexusformat.org/) for more information.